Follow the link below to see a .pdf of the occupancy of shop premises in Victoria St over time:

 The pictures below are from the late 19th and early 20th centuries.

-The old Mason’s Arms, which had been a one time brewery and a long time gathering spot for town tradesmen was till standing in 1838, at the junction of Victoria St. and Regent St. When this building was erected Alfred St / High St. did not exist as we know it now, there was a narrow alley between the building and the one at the east end of Regent St , where the brewing vats could be seen.
-Joseph Braithwaite bought the building in 1894, he had it demolished and ‘The Lifeboat’ Temperance Hotel was built on the site and opened in 1895.
+The old Mason’s Arms, which had been a one time brewery and a long time gathering spot for town tradesmen stood at the junction of Victoria St. and Regent St. When this building was erected Alfred St / High St. did not exist as we know it now, there was a narrow alley between the building and the one at the east end of Regent St , where the brewing vats could be seen.
+Joseph Braithwaite bought the building in 1894, he had it demolished and ‘The Lifeboat’ Temperance Hotel built on the site, which opened in 1895.
 The new structure is the handsome building we still see on the corner today.
 It allowed room for the widening of the passage on its Regent St side, to become a proper extension of Alfred St, thus completing the length of what is now High St.

 In the picture above the buildings south of the Lifeboat had not yet been erected.
 The corbels on ‘The Arcade’ indicate that this block was constructed in 1906.
 However a press report of 1904 indicates that the buildings on the Lower Chapel St end were probably erected first, in 1904, for Palmer’s Auctioneers.

 The Bridgwater Gazette of 29th Oct 1899 reported:

 ‘A NEW CLUB – At the “Lifeboat” restaurant a new club, to include billiard and reading rooms with ample opportunity for social intercourse, and the great advantage of a free library for members, was opened on Saturday.
 The venture is an admirable one and deserves the success which we trust it will have.

 Business was so brisk at the Lifeboat that a temporary marquee was erected on part of the site subsequently occupied by the buildings on the south east end of the street, to accommodate overflow from the restaurant.
 This was superceded by the new permanent Lifeboat Pavilion in 1902, which stood on the site of what is now the Ritz Cinema.